z00bean/TTT2021-champion/README.md

 ---

 Congratulations to Team River Hawk for their outstanding performance at the 2021 Transportation Technology Tournament!
-This project not only addresses a real-world transportation problem but also contributes to the development of smart transportation systems and cities.